dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 Many objects exposed by Roslyn are immutable.
 The return value from a method invocation on these objects should not be ignored.

-## RS1015: Provide non-null 'helpLinkUri' value to diagnostic descriptor constructor.
+## RS1015: Provide non-null 'helpLinkUri' value to diagnostic descriptor constructor

 |Item|Value|
 |-|-|